The WCPG provides education and awareness on the issues of

 The WCPG provides a statewide Public Awareness Campaign

-including billboards, bus ads, several hundred media contacts
+including billboards, bus ads, several hundred media contacts each

-programming, development and distribution of posters, brochures and
+curriculum, development and distribution of posters, brochures and

 educational booklets, and Social Media including Facebook, Twitter,